 Pygmy killer whales (Feresa attenuata) off Kona.
-Photo by Deron Verbeck.
-All three individuals in the photo have been documented numerous times, almost always together: in the foreground, HIFa012 in our catalog, an adult male, has been documented 25 times since 1996; in the middle, HIFa002, also an adult male, has been documented 28 times since 1994; in the back (far left), HIFa003, an adult female, has been documented 29 times since 1991 (all as of the end of 2010).
+All three individuals in the photo have been documented numerous times, almost always together: in the foreground, HIFa012 in our catalog, an adult male, has been documented 31 times since 1996; in the middle, HIFa002, also an adult male, has been documented 33 times since 1994; in the back (far left), HIFa003, an adult female, has been documented 29 times since 1991 (all as of Fall 2021).

-For copies of publications on pygmy killer whales click here
+For copies of our publications on pygmy killer whales click here

 The pygmy killer whale, a small toothed whale found in tropical oceanic waters world-wide, is one of the least-frequently encountered species of delphinids (oceanic dolphins) in the world.
-More is known about pygmy killer whales in Hawai‘i than anywhere else in the world, based primarily on a long-term photo-identification study undertaken by researcher Dan McSweeney of the Wild Whale Research Foundation, a non-profit group based on the island of Hawai‘i.
-Dan's observations have been combined with additional photo-identification effort since 2000 by researchers from Cascadia Research Collective, and results published in Marine Mammal Science in 2009.
-Additional photos were also provided by Tori Cullins of the Wild Dolphin Foundation, Deron Verbeck, and Beth Goodwin.
+More is known about pygmy killer whales in Hawai‘i than anywhere else in the world, based primarily on a long-term photo-identification study originally started by researcher Dan McSweeney of the Wild Whale Research Foundation, a non-profit group based on the island of Hawai‘i.
+Dan’s observations were combined with additional photo-identification effort since 2000 by Cascadia Research Collective, and results were published in Marine Mammal Science in 2009.
+This study has continued to date, based on our work and contributions of photos by many others, including tour operators and ocean users from Wai‘anae to Kona.
+Currently, we have data on pygmy killer whales from 63 encounters and 6 satellite-tag deployments, in addition to photographs contributed by community scientists and other researchers, and there are almost 800 unique individuals in our photo-ID catalog for this species!
+The most expansive sighting record we have is of an individual (HIFa373) seen 63 times between 2008 and 2020!

 Pygmy killer whales are closely related to false killer whales, short-finned pilot whales and melon-headed whales, all of which are found in Hawaiian waters.
-The are most frequently confused with melon-headed whales.
+They are most frequently confused with melon-headed whales.

 Download the above for information on how to distinguish between pygmy killer whales and melon-headed whales.

-Although they are encountered only very infrequently, there is a small resident population of pygmy killer whales off the island of Hawai‘i.
+Although they are encountered only very infrequently, there is a small resident population of pygmy killer whales off the island of Hawai‘i and another one off O‘ahu and Penguin Bank.
 This is the first evidence of a resident population of this species anywhere in the world.
-Individuals have been resighted over periods of over 24 years (as of 2010), and there is evidence they use the area year-round.
-In addition, using photographs of individuals traveling together in the same group, it is clear that some associations among individuals are very stable, similar to the long-term associations seen in some other species of whales such as killer whales and short-finned pilot whales.
+Individuals have been re-sighted over periods of over 30 years (as of 2018), and they use the area year-round.
+In addition, using photographs of individuals traveling together in the same group, it is clear that some associations among individuals are very stable, similar to the long-term associations seen in some other species of whales such as false killer whales and short-finned pilot whales.

 Pygmy killer whale rolling at the surface, December 2008.
-Photo by Robin Baird.
 Note the scarring on the mouth-line, probably due to interaction with a line fishery.

 Because of the small population size the population is more at risk from human impacts than most species of whales and dolphins in Hawaiian waters.
 A stranded pygmy killer whale found dead on O‘ahu in 2006 had evidence of interacting with fishing gear (a hook and line injury in the mouth), and Hawai‘i is also home to regular naval sonar exercises that potentially could impact this species.
 With the very low encounter rates it will be almost impossible to determine whether the population is increasing or decreasing or monitor the impacts of such activities as naval exercises.
 Also, the standard methods NMFS uses for monitoring population trends, large-vessel line-transect surveys, will not be feasible, given the low encounter rates.

 Pygmy killer whales resting underwater off Kona.
-Photo by Deron Verbeck.
-The individual in the foreground, HIFa006, is an adult female seen 21 times since 1994 (as of August 2010).
+The individual in the foreground, HIFa006, is an adult female seen 47 times since 1994 (as of November 2021).

 - Baird, R.W., D.L.
 Webster, J.M.
 Aschettino, G.S.
 Schorr and D.J.
 McSweeney.
 2013.
 Odontocete cetaceans around the main Hawaiian Islands: habitat use and relative abundance from small-boat sighting surveys.
 Aquatic Mammals 39:253-269.
 Download PDF copy